minoca/os/README.md

 ### Environment
 The Minoca OS build environment is keyed off of a few environment variables you'll need to set in order to orient the build system:
  - `SRCROOT` - Contains the absolute path to the base source directory.
-This respository is expected to be in a directory called `os` inside `SRCROOT`.
+This repository is expected to be in a directory called `os` inside `SRCROOT`.
 If the third-party or tools repositories are present, they should be in directories called `third-party` and `tools` respectively underneath `SRCROOT`.
 For example, if you had checked out this repository into `~/src/os`, then in your shell you'd run `export SRCROOT=~/src`.
  - `ARCH` - Contains the architecture to build Minoca OS for (aka the target architecture).
 Valid values are `armv6`, `armv7`, and `x86`.
  - `VARIANT` - Contains the architecture variant, if any.
 Leave this unset most of the time.
 Currently the only valid value is `q` for the `x86` architecture, which builds for the Intel Quark.
  - `DEBUG` - Describes whether to build Minoca OS for debugging or release.
 Valid values are `dbg` for debug or `rel` for release.
 We always build `dbg`.